Ziynet Sali: Early life

 Ziynet Sali Safter was born as one of the three children of a Turkish Cypriot couple on 29 April 1975 in Nicosia, which was the capital of the Turkish Federated State of Cyprus at that time.
 Her father who had moved in London from Cyprus in 1963, moved back to Cyprus permanently after meeting with Sali's mother during her visits to the island.
-After Sali's birth, the family started to live in Manchester.
+After Sali's birth, the family started to live in London.
 Sali obtained British citizenship in that time.
 After completing her primary and secondary education in Cyprus following their return to the country, she graduated from the Polatpaşa High School in Lysi.
 After her graduation, she became one of the singers of the classical Turkish music choir of the Ministry of National Education and Culture.
 In 1994, she moved to Istanbul to study in the Istanbul Technical University Turkish Music State Conservatory.
 Sali started her professional musical works while she was studying, and graduated from the conservatory in 1999.